 Our revenues normally fluctuate as a result of certain seasonal variations in our business.
 Our revenue from professional services is typically lower in the first quarter when many of those services commence and in the fourth quarter due to the holiday season.
 In addition, our revenue from transaction fees is typically at its lowest in the first quarter due to the timing of customer fundraising initiatives and events.
 As a result of these and other factors, our total revenue is lower in the first quarter than in the remainder of our fiscal year, with the third and fourth quarters historically achieving the highest total revenues.
 Our expenses, however, do not vary significantly as a result of these factors, but do fluctuate on a quarterly basis due to varying timing of expenditures.
 Our cash flow from operations normally fluctuates quarterly due to the combination of the timing of customer contract renewals, delivery of professional services and occurrence of customer events as well as the payment of bonuses, among other factors.
-Historically, due to lower revenues in our first quarter, combined with the payment of bonuses from the prior year in our first quarter, our cash flow from operations is lower in our second quarter as compared to our third and fourth quarters.
+Historically, due to lower revenues in our first quarter, combined with the payment of bonuses from the prior year in our first quarter, our cash flow from operations is lowest in our first quarter, and due to the timing of client budget cycles, our cash flow from operations is lower in our second quarter as compared to our third and fourth quarters.
 In addition, deferred revenues can vary on a seasonal basis for the same reasons.
 This pattern may change, however, as a result of acquisitions, new market opportunities, new product introductions or other factors.